 Tell your doctor immediately if you notice any of the following:

-swelling of the face, lips, mouth, throat or neck which may cause difficulty with swallowing or breathing
+swelling of the face, lips, mouth, throat or neck which may cause difficulty with

 diarrhoea (which may occur up to several weeks after finishing the course)